nathangurnee/CS100-Project/README.md

- > As you complete each section you **must** remove the prompt text.
-Every *turnin* of this project includes points for formatting of this README so keep it clean and keep it up to date.
- > Prompt text is any lines beginning with "\<"
- > Replace anything between \<...\> with your project specifics and remove angle brackets.
-For example, you need to name your project and replace the header right below this line with that title (no angle brackets).
 # Snake
  ## Authors:
  [Julia Bayless](https://github.com/jbayl006)
  [Nathan Gurnee](https://github.com/nathangurnee)
  [Sulaiman Ahmed](https://github.com/sulaiman-ahmed)

- > ## Expectations
- > * Incorporate **three** distinct design patterns, *two* of the design patterns need to be taught in this course:
- >   * Composite, Strategy, Abstract Factory, Visitor
- > * All three design patterns need to be linked together (it can't be three distinct projects)
- > * Your project should be implemented in C/C++.
-If you wish to choose anoher programming language (e.g. Java, Python), please discuss with your lab TA to obtain permission.
- > * You can incorporate additional technologies/tools but they must be approved (in writing) by the instructor or the TA.
- > * Each member of the group **must** be committing code regularly and make sure their code is correctly attributed to them.
-We will be checking attributions to determine if there was equal contribution to the project.

 ## Project Description
 ### Why is it important or interesting to you?
   We decided to do Snake as our project because it seemed like an interesting choice and gamefication of learning is something we all as a group wholeheartedly agree with.
 We want to be able to make something we could use in a fun way,  while at the same time keeping the complexity.